Obama's Electoral Map

 Summary of political pundantry today

-Matt Yglesias: "Conservative radio host Kevin James is on Hardball to call Barack Obama and appeaser, and Chris Matthews hits upon the nice idea of asking James to explain what it was that Chamberlain did wrong at Munich.
+In only four minutes!
+Matt Yglesias: “Conservative radio host Kevin James is on Hardball to call Barack Obama and appeaser, and Chris Matthews hits upon the nice idea of asking James to explain what it was that Chamberlain did wrong at Munich.
 As becomes apparent, James has no idea!
-He just likes to say "appeasement" a lot, but doesn't know what it means, what the context was, what was wrong with it, or how it might possibly apply today.
-Basically, he's an idiot, which is no surprise, but it is rare to see these things so amply demonstrated."
+He just likes to say “appeasement” […]

 All you need to know about fashion photos